caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 into Eternal to further work with your pool and determine which of your factions is strongest.

-If you're seeing cards show up as "NOT FOUND" at the bottom of the results, please let me know.
+If you're seeing cards show up as <strike>struck out</strike> at the bottom of the results, please let me know.
 I think a few are missing from the value data.
 It could also be that the card was not in one of the tier lists.

 If you're interested in how I use this tool, check out [this example](/eternal/sealed-example).
 Feedback of all kinds is welcome.
 Let me know, if you think the tool